BSAA Star Ariel disappearance

 Star Ariel (registration G-AGRE) was an Avro Tudor Mark IVB passenger aircraft owned and operated by British South American Airways (BSAA) which disappeared without a trace over the Atlantic Ocean while on a flight between Bermuda and Kingston, Jamaica, on 17 January 1949.
-The loss of the aircraft along with that of BSAA Avro Tudor Star Tiger in January 1948 remain unsolved to this day, with the resulting speculation helping to develop the Bermuda Triangle legend.
+The loss of the aircraft, along with that of BSAA Avro Tudor Star Tiger in January 1948, remains unsolved, with the resulting speculation helping to develop the Bermuda Triangle legend.

 Background

 British South American Airways (BSAA) was an airline created by former World War II pilots in an effort to provide service on the previously untapped South American trade and passenger routes.
-Originally named British Latin American Air Lines (BLAIR) it was split off from the British Overseas Airways Corporation to operate its South Atlantic routes.
-It commenced transatlantic services in March 1946, with a BSAA plane making the first operational flight from London's Heathrow Airport.
-The airline operated mostly Avro aircraft: Yorks, Lancastrians and Tudors, and flew to Bermuda, the West Indies and the western coast of South America.
+Originally named British Latin American Air Lines (BLAIR), it was split off from the British Overseas Airways Corporation (now British Airways) to operate its South Atlantic routes.
+BSAA commenced transatlantic services in March 1946, making the first operational flight from London's Heathrow Airport.
+The airline operated mostly Avro aircraft: Yorks, Lancastrians and Tudors.
+Its destinations included Bermuda, the West Indies and the western coast of South America.

 Flight

 The Star Ariel was one of three enlarged and improved versions of the Avro Tudor, designated Mark IVs.
-On 17 January 1949 the Star Ariel was awaiting flight instructions at Kindley Field, Bermuda, with no passengers.
-BSAA Tudor G-AHNK Star Lion meanwhile suffered an engine failure on approach to Bermuda, landing without incident.
+On 17 January 1949, Star Ariel was awaiting flight instructions at Kindley Field, Bermuda, with no passengers.
+Meanwhile, BSAA Tudor G-AHNK Star Lion suffered an engine failure on approach to Bermuda, landing without incident.
 Star Ariel was promptly pressed into service to take G-AHNK's passengers on to their destination of Kingston, Jamaica.

-Star Ariel took off at 08:41 with seven crew and 13 passengers.
-Weather conditions were excellent, and her pilot, Captain John Clutha McPhee (formerly RNZAF), decided on a high-altitude flight to take advantage of it.
+Star Ariel took off at 08:41 with seven crew and thirteen passengers.
+Weather conditions were excellent, and her pilot in command, Captain John Clutha McPhee (formerly of the Royal New Zealand Air Force), decided on a high-altitude flight to take advantage of it.
 About an hour into the flight McPhee contacted Kingston by radio: